Owez/yark/README.md

 [Installation](#installation) · [Managing your Archive](#managing-your-archive) · [Viewing your Archive](#viewing-your-archive)

 Yark lets you continuously archive all videos and metadata for YouTube channels.
-You can also view your archive as a seemless offline website ✨
+You can also view your archive as a seamless offline website ✨

 ## Installation